nickaldwin/About_MVC/README.md

 # A Lecture for MVC

 ## Lessons Learned:
     - Helps me solidify the programing paradigms and conceps
+    - I aslo added the OOP(OBJECT ORIENTED PROGRAMING) here
 ## Basic Concepts:
 - Understand the fundamental principles of MVC: Model, View, and Controller.
 -  Learn why separation of concerns is essential for software design.